oneyashraj/gittogethers.github.io/README.md

   - Section 2 is auto-filled with default values
   - Role/Designation set to "N/A"
   - Years of experience set to "0 to 2 years"
+  - Company field changes to "College/University Name" or "School Name"
 - Form validation:
   - Required fields show inline error messages
   - Radio button groups show errors below the question